-- Volume copy without snapshot (legacy) also called offline volume copy - Volume copy with snapshot (legacy), also called online volume copy
+- Volume copy without snapshot (legacy) also called offline volume copy - Volume copy with either snapshot (legacy) or snapshot image, also called online volume copy

-If you use volume copy without snapshot (legacy) you cannot write to the source volume until the copy operation is complete.
-If you want to be able to write to the source volume before the copy operation is complete, use volume copy with snapshot (legacy).
-You can select volume copy with snapshot (legacy) through the optional parameters in the command syntax.
+If you use volume copy without either snapshot (legacy) or snapshot image, you cannot write to the source volume until the copy operation is complete.
+If you want to be able to write to the source volume before the copy operation is complete, use volume copy with snapshot (legacy) or snapshot image.
+You can select volume copy with snapshot (legacy) or snapshot image through the optional parameters in the command syntax.

 After completion of the volume copy with snapshot (legacy) operation, the snapshot (legacy) is disabled.
+After completion of the volume copy with snapshot image operation, the snapshot image is deleted and the snapshot volume is disabled.